alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-05.md

 You can use the Contoso Pizzaria application or deploy something a little more simple.

+## Tip
+1. You want the application to be available or in a healhty state during failure.
+2. What kinds of faults and remdiations come to mind from the previous challenges?

 ## Success Criteria

-- Chaos Studio injects faults in your deployment pipeline
+- Chaos Studio injects faults into your application
-- An Application deploys via CI/CD pipleine
+- Your test application remains healthy during the Chaos Experiment.

 ## Learning Resources